Breast lump: Introduction

 causes, and treatments of Breast lump is available below.

 Breast lump: Treatments

 Treatment plans for a breast lump or lumps are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of a breast lump or lumps and decreases the risk of developing serious complications, such ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of a breast lump or lumps and decreases the risk of ...more treatments »

 Breast lump: Misdiagnosis

 Diagnosing a breast lump and its cause may be delayed or missed because in some cases, a breast lump may not be painful or large enough for a person to become concerned and seek medical care.
 In addition, small breast lumps may not be noticed for long periods of time.